-Tees Valley Local Enterprise Partnership Business Board
+Tees Valley Business Board

-- 50. The Tees Valley Business BoardLEP is the principal forum for collaboration between the public and private sectors, for improving the economy of the Tees Valley.
-The role of its members is to be: - Independent providing specialist, business-led insights to critically influence, shape and review economic development activity in Tees Valley. - Inclusive and Diverse providing a representative voice for all businesses in Tees Valley. - Innovative developing innovative, business-led solutions to address challenges and opportunities, and deliver transformative change for the Tees Valley economy. - Intelligence Led providing local business insights; drawing on data and intelligence; commissioning bespoke research and evaluation as required - to drive economic growth activity and maximise impact. - Integrated providing a clear voice for business, strategic connectivity and oversight across the business growth agenda, whilst working collaboratively and effectively with our five Local Authorities and the Combined Authority.

-- 51. The Combined Authority shall be the accountable body for the Local Enterprise-Partnership and shall employ the officers who support it. - 52.51.
-The membership of the Tees Valley Business BoardLEP shall comprise of a maximum of 20 representatives of the local business community, aligned, where possible, to the economic priorities outlined in Combined Authority strategic documents.
+- 50. The Tees Valley Business Board is the principal forum for collaboration between the public and private sectors, for improving the economy of the Tees Valley.
+The role of its members is to be: - Independent providing specialist, business-led insights to critically influence, shape and review economic development activity in Tees Valley. - Inclusive and Diverse providing a representative voice for all businesses in Tees Valley. - Innovative developing innovative, business-led solutions to address challenges and opportunities, and deliver transformative change for the Tees Valley economy. - Intelligence Led providing local business insights; drawing on data and intelligence; commissioning bespoke research and evaluation as required - to drive economic growth activity and maximise impact. - Integrated providing a clear voice for business, strategic connectivity and oversight across the business growth agenda, whilst working collaboratively and effectively with our five Local Authorities and the Combined Authority. - 51.
+The membership of the Tees Valley Business Board shall comprise of a maximum of 20 representatives of the local business community, aligned, where possible, to the economic priorities outlined in Combined Authority strategic documents.
 Membership will include: one representative acting on behalf of Business Representative Organisations active in Tees Valley; Teesside University; Further Education Colleges.
-Public Sector Members of Cabinet shall not be members of the Tees Valley Local Enterprise Partnership - 53.52.
-The Tees Valley Business Board LEP does not have a formal decision making role.
-Recommendations from the Tees Valley Business Board LEP will be taken to Cabinet for approval. - 54.53.
-The term of office for all members of the Tees Valley Business BoardLEP shall be two years extendable by one further term of two years, unless otherwise agreed by the Cabinet. - 55.54.
-The Tees Valley Business Board-LEP shall appoint one member as its Chair and no more than two members as Deputy Chairs, following a formal process set out in its Terms of Reference.
+Public Sector Members of Cabinet shall not be members of the Tees Valley Local Enterprise Partnership - 52.
+The Tees Valley Business BoardP does not have a formal decision -making role.

+Recommendations from the Tees Valley Business Board will be taken to Cabinet for approval.

+- 53. The term of office for all members of the Tees Valley Business Board shall be two years extendable by one further term of two years, unless otherwise agreed by the Cabinet. - 54.
+The Tees Valley Business Board shall appoint one member as its Chair and no more than two members as Deputy Chairs, following a formal process set out in its Terms of Reference.
 There will be broad consultation with the private sector when appointing a Chair.
-The term of membership for the Chair and Deputy Chair shall be two years extendable by one further term of two years, unless otherwise agreed by Cabinet and subject to alignment with the individual's term of membership of the LEP.
-Tees Valley Business Board. - 56.
-Members of the Tees Valley Business BoardLEP will be represented on relevant Advisory Groups within the wider Combined Authority Governance Structure. (and will Chair a series of LEP member-led groups as detailed in Tees Valley Local Enterprise Partnership's Terms of Reference, as approvedfrom time to time by Cabinet).
+The term of membership for the Chair and Deputy Chair shall be two years extendable by one further term of two years, unless otherwise agreed by Cabinet and subject to alignment with the individual's term of membership of the Tees Valley Business Board.

+Members of the Tees Valley Business Board will be represented on relevant Advisory Groups within the wider Combined Authority Governance Structure.